libbyboydvincent-stack/monkey_manual/README.md

 ## What is this?

-This is a single-page interactive guide designed to help a partner support someone who has **ADHD and is in perimenopause** — when they're having a difficult moment and may not have the self-awareness or vocabulary to explain why.
+This is a single-page interactive guide designed to help a partner support someone who has **ADHD and is in perimenopause** when they're having a difficult moment and may not have the self-awareness or vocabulary to explain why.
+It's written by me, Monkey, for my autistic husband.
+I know he wants to help, but this mix of ambiguity and emotions are his kyrptonite.

 It works as a click-through diagnostic tree.
-The supporter answers a short series of questions about what they're observing, and the guide produces a probable diagnosis and a set of concrete, specific interventions — with explanations of *why* each one works at a neurological level, not just "be supportive."
+The supporter answers a short series of questions about what they're observing, and the guide produces a probable diagnosis and a set of concrete, specific interventions with explanations of *why* each one works at a neurological level, not just "be supportive."
+Fewer feelings, more facts!

-It was built with a specific couple in mind (one partner with ADHD + perimenopause, one autistic partner who defaults to teasing and finds ambiguity stressful), but the underlying logic is grounded in publicly available research on ADHD and perimenopause, and may be useful more broadly.
+It was built with a specific couple in mind (one partner with ADHD + perimenopause, one autistic partner), but the underlying logic is grounded in publicly available research on ADHD and perimenopause, and may be useful more broadly.
+Maybe you're the monkey, maybe you're the mechanic.

 ---